MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-generate-vector-embeddings-azure-openai.md

    SELECT listing_vector FROM listings LIMIT 1;
    ```

-   You will get a result like this, but with 1536 vector columns:
+   You will get a result similar to this, but with 1536 vector columns:

    ```
    postgres=> SELECT listing_vector FROM listings LIMIT 1;